in ,

 Aqueduto da Agua de Prata Por User:Nikater – own work by Nikater, CC BY-SA 4.0, CC

 Locally known as the Aqueduct of Silver Water, this striking 16th-century watercourse is one of the main attractions of Evora.
-It stands at 26 meters tall, making it one of the tallest structures in the city, and can be seen from just about any corner of the town.
+It stands 26 meters tall, making it one of the tallest structures in the city, and it can be seen from just about any corner of the town.

 To fully enjoy the views of the aqueduct, you should walk along the path that starts outside the town walls.